ahinz/kalman-filtering/README.md

 (save number-of-data-points)
 ```

-Then open `assets/viz.html` to see the result:
+Then open `assets/viz.html` to see the result.
+The green line is the
+modeled fall, squares are measurements and the red line is the filter
+estimate.

 ![Example Graph](https://github.com/ahinz/kalman-filtering/blob/master/assets/ex.png)